 - familiar with the SUNY Plattsburgh Teacher Education Unit Themes, Claims, and the program standards as well as SUNY Plattsburgh’s accreditation efforts;

 - the college field supervisor is a representative for SUNY Plattsburgh and that supervision is an extension and a reflection of the various programs emanating from there;

 - have reviewed and familiar with SUNY Plattsburgh’s Student Teaching Handbook;

-- maintain close contact with the Office of Student Teaching regarding the progress of teacher candidates, especially those who were experiencing difficulties in their assignment;
+- maintain close contact with the Office of Clinical Practice regarding the progress of teacher candidates, especially those who were experiencing difficulties in their assignment;

-- attend CFS meetings sponsored by the Office of Student Teaching;
+- attend CFS meetings sponsored by the Office of Clinical Practice;

 - collaborate with other CFS’ and/or with members of the college faculty regarding ways to improve the overall program; and

-- submit original copies of all required departmental and Office of Student Teaching forms in a thorough and timely manner.
+- submit original copies of all required departmental and Office of Clinical Practice forms in a thorough and timely manner.